ReelSteady for After Effects

+Frequently asked questions

-are only supported on OSX until further notice.
+A: ReelSteady for After Effects is compatible with OSX for CC 2017 and earlier until further notice.
 This is due to a major bug that Adobe has yet to patch in the latest CC versions.
-Currently it works in CS6, CC, and CC 2014 on Windows and Mac, as well as CC 2015 and CC 2017 on Mac only.
-You can roll back to any of these supported CC versions with your Adobe Creative Cloud subscription.
-Adobe allows dual installations as well, so you do not need to uninstall your latest version in order to have CC 2014 running on the same machine.
+Currently it works in CS6, CC, CC 2014, CC 2015 and CC 2017 on Mac only.
+You can roll back to some of these supported CC versions with your Adobe Creative Cloud subscription.
+Adobe allows dual installations as well, so you do not need to uninstall your latest version in order to have CC 2017 running on the same machine.
 Here is a link from Adobe on how to install previous version. helpx.adobe.com/creative-

 Q: What's the difference between the Demo version and the Paid version?